mlayan/VaccineEffectivenessSheba/README.md

 * the household size
 * the date of symptom onset for symptomatic cases or the date of detection for asymptomatic cases (1000: not infected)
 * the infection status (0: not infected; 1: symptomatic; 2: asymptomatic; 3: symptomatic with missing symptom onset)
-* the vaccination status according to the definition of effective vaccination (0: no; 1: yes)
+* the vaccination status according to the definition of effective vaccination (-1: infected in the preceding year; 0: no; 1: yes)
 * the end of the follow-up
 * the age of the individual (0: child under 12 y.o.; 1: adult/teenager above 12 y.o.)
 * the index cases (0: index case; 1: household contact)